 The College’s curricula provide a flexible program of study in high demand fields that are designed to educate students on rapid changes and improvements in agriculture and natural resources.
 Business, education, science, and technology are used to solve problems related to environmental protection, food and fiber production, as well as animal and plant health.
 Careers result in sales, marketing, management, science, technology, animal health, new product development, communications, and many other critical occupations.

 Thousands of successful alumni around the world are evidence of the academic excellence rooted at the College of Agriculture & Natural Resources.
 A committed and renowned faculty engage students with hands-on experiences, research opportunities and connections to communities, both at home and overseas.
 Frequent consultation with faculty advisors help students progress toward achieving their educational goals.
-College faculty encourage and support students to pursue Degrees with Distinction, take courses in the University Honors Program, and participate in the Summer Scholars research program.
 With a distinctive “350-acre classroom”, students are encouraged by faculty to actively test their knowledge on a distinctive working farm and gain practical experience in a real-world setting that is second to none.

 Undergraduate majors are offered in agriculture and natural resources, animal biosciences, animal science, environmental and resource economics, food and agribusiness marketing and management, food science, insect ecology and conservation, landscape architecture, plant science, pre-veterinary medicine, statistics, sustainable food systems, and wildlife ecology and conservation.

 For more information about the College of Agriculture & Natural Resources, please visit the College web site at http://www.canr.udel.edu.

 Courses that a student chooses to take under the pass/fail option cannot be used to complete major or group requirements in the College of Agriculture and Natural Resources.
 Pass/fail option courses can be counted only as free electives.